 If all goes according to plan, Atlantic Sapphire will crank out 10,000 metric tons of salmon by 2020.
-Further conversations are in that works to expand the facility by another 40 acres that would allow the company to produce 90,000 metric tons of salmon a year, about 10% of the U.S. market.
+Further conversations are in the works to expand the facility by another 40 acres that would allow the company to produce 90,000 metric tons of salmon a year, about 10% of the U.S. market.

 The Salmon Farm is near the southernmost edge of the continental U.S., about an hour's drive south of Miami.
 The project cost is estimated at $95 million.

-Freshwater salmon hatchery
+- Freshwater salmon hatchery

-Recirculating saltwater grow-out tanks
+- Recirculating saltwater grow-out tanks

-Processing unit that will prepare the salmon fillets for market
+- Processing unit that will prepare the salmon fillets for market